-- 1. Buffer distances must be considered separately for: - the piggery itself (refer Rules 47 to 50); - effluent holding and treatment systems (refer Rules 40 and 55); and - effluent disposal areas (refer Rules 35 and 55). - Distance from the perimeter of a piggery, or from the nearest point of an effluent holding and treatment system: - to any property boundary: 20 metres. - to any public amenity area or road: 50 metres. - 3.
+- Buffer distances must be considered separately for: - the piggery itself (refer Rules 47 to 50); - effluent holding and treatment systems (refer Rules 40 and 55); and - effluent disposal areas (refer Rules 35 and 55). - Distance from the perimeter of a piggery53, or from the nearest point of an effluent holding and treatment system: - to any property boundary: 20 metres. - to any public amenity area or road: 50 metres. - 3.
 Distance from the edge of any deposition zone used for effluent or manure spreading: - to any property boundary: 20 metres. - to any public amenity area or road: 50 metres - 4.
-Standard and variable buffer distances resource consent will be considered.
-However, should Table 1: Standard buffer distances (note: the NZ Pork EMS provides individual buffer distances calculated on sitespecific criteria)
+Standard and variable buffer distances

-Standard buffer distances are set out in Table 1 (page 160).
-These distances may be varied as outlined in: section (a) 5 'Reduction in variable buffer zone dimensions (distances) for a piggery' (page 174).
+Standard buffer distances are set out in Table 1 (page 145).
+These distances may be varied as outlined in: section (a) 5 'Reduction in variable buffer zone dimensions (distances) for a piggery' (page 146).